mapbender/mapbender-documentation/en/customization/api.rst

 Mapbender provides a API through which clients can run several commands.

 With the API clients can administrate Mapbender without needing to use the web administration interface.
-The REST API provides commands to get information for example about services and it also provides commands to publish or update services.
+The API provides commands to get information for example about services and it also provides commands to publish or update services.

 .. image:: ../../figures/customization/api.png
      :width: 100%